raamcosta/compose-destinations-docs/docusaurus/docs/overview.md

 ```
 :::note

-DestinationsNavigator is a wrapper interface to NavController that if declared as a parameter, will be provided for free by the library.
+DestinationsNavigator is a wrapper interface to NavController that if declared as a parameter, will be provided by the library.
 NavController can also be provided in the exact same way, but it ties your composables to a specific implementation which will make it harder to test and preview.
 Read more [here](navigation/basics)

 :::